Japan Car Rental Guide: KL/SG Driver's First-Time Handbook

 Also, you will generally be asked to fill the car to a full tank at a petrol station that is less than 5km radius from your car rental shop right before returning it.
 You can ask the station staff for a mantan (full tank) fill and make sure to ask for the receipt, since your car rental company will be requesting it!

-Anyone who knew me will hear me shaking my head when it comes to parking in Japanese major cities.
-Even our Fukuoka parking for a brief moment costed us a meal (here's why)!
-Why, just look at our Kyushu parking costs:
+Anyone who knows me will see me shaking my head when it comes to parking in Japanese major cities.
+Even our Fukuoka parking for a brief moment cost us a meal (here's why)!
+Just look at our Kyushu parking costs:

 So, for those wanting to rent a car in city centers, I strongly discourage it in most cases (it's understandable if you have elderly who may have difficulty walking in your group and that can be an exception with planning made).
 Exceptions aside, from a shopaholic girlie to another shopaholic girlie reading this, even if you were just thinking it's easier to carry everything you shopped back to your hotel that happens to be nearby like we did in Hakata, trust me, you'd be at your hotel by foot, else if you're driving, you'd probably still stuck in the parking lot with frustrations of navigating between traffic congestions on the way back.
 There are so much to shop and eat in Hakata, take it slow and enjoy the atmosphere by walking or stopping by a cafe is a pretty nice thing to do too!